 What is THE PURPLE PRIZE?

-Our goal is to encourage collaboration between our local technical community and a community of cultural practitioners.
-We asked, how can we make innovations that, rather than encouraging lifestyles of streamlined consumerism, rebuild, heal, or transform our relationships with the land and each other?
+In 2016, wanting to foster a thriving, place-based local tech industry that runs on a sense of kuleana and Hawaiian values, the Purple Maiʻa Foundation launched the Purple Prize, a unique contest designed to push the limits in the way technology facilitates and amplifies the values of aloha ʻāina.
+Our goal with this initial competition was to encourage collaboration between our local technical community and a community of cultural practitioners.
+We asked, how can we build technologies that rebuild, heal, or transform our relationships with the land and each other?
 How can technology aid in solving the hard societal problems that are our kuleana to tackle?

 In a competition starting in the spring and ending in the fall, 6 teams took up the challenge of competing, with three winning cash prizes to continue to pursue their projects.
 Encouraged by this initial success, Purple Prize 2017: Waiwai Challenge focused on water resources and creating real value for communities.
 2017 saw an expanded competition with 11 teams working on higher quality projects, with four teams winning over $40k in prizes.
 Teams from both years have gone on to complete their projects, build enterprises, and win further funding and investment.